OpenRC/openrc/service-script-guide.md

+# OpenRC Service Script Writing Guide

-This document is aimed at upstream and distribution developers who write OpenRC service scripts, either for their own projects, or for the packages they maintain.
+This document is aimed at developers or packagers who write OpenRC service scripts, either for their own projects, or for the packages they maintain.
 It contains advice, suggestions, tips, tricks, hints, and counsel; cautions, warnings, heads-ups,